-During the three months ended June 30, 2007, we converted our manufacturing and development functions to our primary business system.
+During the second quarter of 2007, we converted our manufacturing and development functions to our primary business system.
 As we believe is the case in most system changes, the conversion of this system has necessitated minor changes to our operating procedures and the related internal controls and their method of application.
 However, throughout this conversion, there have been no changes in the Company's internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.